Area: 1,342 acres

 - Documenting wildlife presence, use, and mortality within the Preserve for a better understanding of the Preserve’s biodiversity and to manage against loss

-Annual reports are prepared and describe in detail the management activities CNLM has conducted on the Preserve during each year.
-They are available upon request.
+Annual reports were prepared and describe in detail the management activities CNLM conducted on the Preserve during each year.
+They are available from the County upon request.

 Public Access